nicholas-long/kb/hacking/to-try-list.md

 - rpcclient / rpcdump
   - authenticated enumeration of domains and groups
 - read registry impacket reg.py
+- authenticated
+  - access to read `IPC$`
+    - user and group enum with crackmapexec with `--rid-brute`
+  - crackmapexec with `--users`
 - kerberos auth
 - brute force: crackmapexec
 - shell with administrator privs ( auth )
 - relay?
 - catch NTLM hashes from windows clients that automatically authenticate
+- include AD list if machine is connected to AD

 # got access to filesystem
 - read access